leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 In this part of the article, you’ll see EXACTLY how delivery management software helps construction companies.

-We’ll show you 19 ways this solution can benefit your business.

 (Regardless of whether you distribute construction materials or carry out complete projects as a contractor)

-Here’s what the software enables you to do:
+Here’s what the software allows you to do:

 ### Automatically Plan and Manage Logistics